Are you looking for ideas for how to keep the Sabbath holy? Which one of these from our list can you try this week?

 A Sabbath day does not need to be a day of isolation.
 Get together with your brothers and sisters in Christ and spend time encouraging each other in the Lord.

-Remember, these are just ideas to get you started and you do not need to implement them all.
+Remember, these are just ideas for how to observe the Sabbath, to help get you started, and you do not need to implement them all.
 I recommend prayerfully considering how God would like you to spend your Sabbath day, and follow His guidance above all else.

 Even though I spent the last year taking a Sabbath rest day, I am far from perfect in this discipline.
 Some weeks still get away from us and Sunday fills with everything we didn’t get to sooner.
-Therefore, I leave you with these words of wisdom from Matthew Henry:
+Therefore, I leave you with these words of wisdom about how to keep the Sabbath according to the Bible, from Matthew Henry:

 “The Sabbath is a sacred and Divine institution; a privilege and benefit, not a task and drudgery.
 God never designed it to be a burden to us, therefore we must not make it so to ourselves.
 The Sabbath was instituted for the good of mankind, as living in society, having many wants and troubles, preparing for a state of happiness or misery.
 Man was not made for the Sabbath, as if his keeping it could be of service to God, nor was he commanded to keep it outward observances to his real hurt.
 Every observance respecting it, is to be interpreted by the rule of mercy.”

 Kira Bridges is pursuing joy by seeking the life God intended for us.
 She blogs at Joy Pursued, sharing lessons learned and resources to help women draw close to God and experience His joy.
 Living in the sunny part of Oregon with her husband, daughter, and two dogs; Kira believes living with joy is a lifelong journey and would love for you to join her.
 You can hang out with her on Facebook, and Instagram.